Telomeres and Telomerase in Human Health and Disease

 - Explain the basic molecular and cellular biological principles underlying telomere structure and function

-- How telomerase acts to maintain telomeres and to describe the cellular consequences of failure to maintain telomeres in human cells
+- Discuss how telomerase acts to maintain telomeres and to describe the cellular consequences of failure to maintain telomeres in human cells